kjnh10/pcm/README.md

 # test your code
-pcm tt  # for all sample cases pcm tt -c 1  # to test #1 case
+pcm tt  # for all sample cases pcm tt -c 1  # to test #1 case pcm tt -t 3  # set TLE time to 3 sec.
+(The default is 2 sec.)

 # submit your code
-pcm sb  # with test before submitting. pcm sb -nt  # wihtout test.
+pcm sb  # with test before submitting. you can't submit if tests fail. pcm sb -nt  # wihtout test.